Bogdan Gusiev's blog

 // This line will be required not only on `$(docuemnt).ready`

-// but every time an update in DOM occur that adds some new date input on page.
+// but every time an update in DOM occurs that adds some new date input on a page.

 Or advanced example: